maritlarsenchina/maritlarsenlyrics/_posts/2014-10-20-Consider-This.md

 Before your mind’s made up

-and falls into place
+and all falls into place

 Before your shoes are tied

 and you go on your way

-Before you give in to the danger on her kiss
+Before you give in to the danger of her kiss

 Consider This